Greensboro Traffic & Speeding Ticket Lawyers

 - Aggressive driving – 5 points

-Commercial drivers, take note: When operating a commercial motor vehicle, if you are convicted for any violation for which points may be assigned, your fines or penalties can be doubled.
+Commercial drivers, take note: When operating a commercial motor vehicle, if you are convicted of any violation for which points may be assigned, your fines or penalties can be doubled.

 Here are some North Carolina traffic violations and the ensuing points that can occur for commercial drivers: